alQlagin/code-factory/README.md

 Controller factory allows to define your own actions and overload default actions

 All actions has BaseAction context and `BaseAction#Model` can be accessed.
-This can be used to provide model independent actions
+It can be used to provide model independent actions

 Use `run()` method to execute custom action